 A strong, fully funded and sacrosanct retirement system is critically important in helping to attract and retain quality teachers for our public schools.
 I have and will continue to oppose any changes to the basic structure of KPERS, to oppose any reduction in benefits for current or future KPERS retirees and to oppose underfunding and “borrowing” from the KPERS funds to cover general fund shortfalls.
 I have and will continue to support an appropriate cost of living adjustment for current retirees on a yearly basis, to support legislation making it illegal to use or “borrow” KPERS funds for any purpose other than teacher and public employee retirement payments and I have and will continue to support legislation making it illegal to withhold state contributions owed to KPERS.

 The citizens of Kansas elected the State Board of Education to oversee and supervise our system of public education in Kansas.
 I support keeping the State Board of Education as the chief educational oversight organization in Kansas, and support keeping the selection of its members in the hands of the Kansas electorate.
-I have and will continue to oppose any attempts by the Governor and his conservative legislative supporters to weaken and redirect the responsibilities of the State Board of Education.
+I have and will continue to oppose any attempts by the ultra-conservative Republican leadership in the House to weaken and redirect the responsibilities of the State Board of Education.
 Any such plan is misguided and harmful to our educational institutions.
 I will continue to fight any attempt to further politicize the Board or to lessen its present duties and responsibilities.